 For that reason, I had to try it.
 My long hair has a medium thickness to it but as Joey pointed out, that's thanks to a lot of fine hairs.
 I also have an oval face shape, which naturally suits a more layered look.
 According to Joey, the midi flick works for most face shapes (although square face shapes might prefer a cut that is more one length) and can be adapted to lots of hair types.
-He stresses the importance of chatting it through first with your hairstylist to get the cut personalised to you.
+He stresses the importance of chatting it through first with your hairstylist to get the cut personalized to you.

 During our pre-cut chat we decided to keep the grown-out fringe that will frame the face on the longer side.
 I was scared that going shorter would make it look frumpy and Joey agreed (he's been my hairdresser for over a decade and knows the temperament of my hair and any attempt at a fringe; on any given day it will flick out whichever way it so wishes).

 Joey started by taking some six inches off the length.
-It was a noticeable chunk but we didn't go as short as I thought we might.
-There's a good reason for this: once the hair is blow-dried or left to dry naturally, it will bounce up, creating a shorter, flickier appearance.
+It was a noticeable chunk, but we didn't go as short as I thought we might.
+There's a good reason for this: once the hair is blow-dried or left to dry naturally it will bounce up, creating a shorter, flickier appearance.

 "This also makes a huge difference to the level of maintenance required," said Joey.
 "If you go an extra inch or two inches off, then you really head into bob length."
 Again, with the fringe part of this cut, you have to get the length just right — and take into consideration your hair's idiosyncrasies.
 If you've got little kinks, a cowlick, anything like that, you've got to be careful about how short you go with the fringe, said Joey.
 "If it's shorter, you're going to have to get up every day and style it.
 But if it's a bit longer, then you'll still be able to tie it up and get it off the face yet have a little bit floating down."

-Random sections were then tonged using a curling wand.
+Random sections were then curled using a curling wand.
 Jodie Comer's midi flick is more beachy and tousled so after all that, my head was tipped upside down and the hair mussed up for a more casual look.
 Honestly, it takes a lot of effort to look like you haven't tried hard...